If you want to be on the program, the email address, illrushboat at EIBnet.com.

 It's why Democrats push so hard to restore the right to vote to ex-felons because they understand those ex-felons are going to vote Democratic.

-But how does that affect criminals?
+But how does that affect criminals, violent criminals, and their Democrat or voter registration?

 How did they do that?

-Because he understands he's not trying to change her mind.
+Just, again, you got to admire Cruz for his patience because he understands he's not trying to change her mind.

 He knows he can't change her mind.